-From dyeing his hair bright red as a child to figuring out how to build a distinctive brand, differentiation has been the name of the game.
+From dyeing my hair bright red as a child to figuring out how to build a distinctive brand, differentiation has been the name of the game for me.

-Today, Louis teaches workshops on differentiation - the act of standing out in a crowded market.
+Today, I teach workshops on differentiation, i.e. the act of standing out in a crowded market.

-The product of years of study, Louis was disappointed by the way most books approached differentiation.
+But I was initially disappointed by the way most books approached differentiation.

 It's incredibly difficult.
-If not impossible at this stage to find actual resources, to teach you how to actually do it,” Louis said.
+If not impossible at this stage to find actual resources, to teach you how to actually do it.

-First things first - many people assume that picking a small, defined niche is the same as differentiating.
-Louis made clear that is not the case.
+Many people assume that picking a small, defined niche is the same as differentiating.

 Sure, these tricks might get your audience to briefly notice you.